gridsuite/documentation/README.md

 - Use PowSyBl libraries: no

 This service is responsible for storing a list of users information.
-The gateway use this API to store users information consumned in idtoken and/or accessToken.
+The gateway use this API to store users information coming from oidc profiles in idtokens.
 It is then possible to retrieve users information given a sub

 ### Case import job